 Description and Biology

-The yellow scale insect, Aonidiella citrina, has round, flat, translucent armor that appears yellow-brown armor because the body of the females shows through.
+The yellow scale insect, Aonidiella citrina, has round, flat, translucent armor that appears yellowish because the body of the females shows through.
 It is about 1/16 inch in diameter.
 The armor of males is smaller and elongate oval.
-This scale develops through a tiny crawler stage that soon settles down beside the midrib or some other prominent leaf vein to feed 6 to 24 hours after emergence from under their mother's armor.
+This scale develops through a tiny crawler stage that soon settles down beside the midrib or some other prominent leaf vein to feed 6 to 24 hours after emergence from under the mother's armor.
 Female scales never change locations.
 After settling down, crawlers secrete a "test" or armor.
 Crawlers pierce the epidermis with their thread-like mouthparts.
-After molting, nymphs and females re-insert their new mouthpart.
+After molting, nymphs and females re-insert their new mouthparts.
 They inject saliva as they feed.
-Females molt twice more before maturing and eventually attracting males that mate through a flap or opening at the edge of the armor.
+Females molt twice more before maturing and eventually attracting males that mate with them through a flap or opening at the edge of the armor.
 Male crawlers molt into a second stage that secretes its distinctive armor inside of which it molts two more times before emerging from the armor as a tiny, gnat-like insect with long antennae, two wings, no mouthparts (they live about 6 hours), and four eyes (two above and two below).
 When mature, males emerge from under their armor to seek out females to mate.
 Males follow pheromones secrected by females.
 The body is yellowish and the wings are transluscent.
 Yellow scale females produce about 150 crawlers.
 We may have as many as three or four generations per year in North Carolina.

 Host Plants